hoplaahei/hoplaahei.github.io/_posts/2015-05-16-how-i-install-slackware.md

 See the [torrents](http://www.slackware.com/getslack/torrents.php) page.
 I chose [Slackware 14.1 64-bit](http://www.slackware.com/torrents/slackware64-14.1-install-dvd.torrent) from the bottom of the page.
 At the time of writing it is the stable edition.

-Once downloaded put it on a USB stick from the terminal:
+Once downloaded, use a terminal to put the ISO on a USB stick:

 ```
 dd if=slackware-iso-you-downloaded.iso of=/dev/sdX bs=1M && sync